uphold/docs/_authentication.md

 Parameter   | Required | Description
 ----------- | -------- | -----------------------------------------
-description | no       | A human-readable description of this PAT.
+description | yes      | A human-readable description of this PAT.

 <aside class="notice">
   <strong>Import Notice</strong>: This request must be authenticated with your username and password using the HTTP Basic Authentication scheme.